panzerdp/dmitripavlutin.com/content/posts/167-vue-props-destructure/index.md

 *When destructuring the `props` object `const { count } = defineProps()` the reactivity is lost.*

 The reactivity is lost because on destructuring `count` becomes a variable having a primitive value (a number).
-But Vue's reactivity cannot work directly on primitive values: it works either using a ref or a reactive object.
+But Vue's reactivity cannot work directly on primitive values: it works either using a ref or a reactive *object*.

 > Be careful when assigning a primitive value directly to a variable in Vue: that's a premise of lost reactivity.